angles-n-daemons/angles-n-daemons.github.io/content/posts/20230217-rbac-and-rebac.md

 For establishing relationships, it should be fairly easy to automate access.
 When a Customer Service Agent begins a call with a customer, they can be assigned the READ / WRITE relationships with the account that they are servicing.

-When a Fraud Agent begins an investigation, they can be granted similar relationships for the accounts they're investigating.
+If a Fraud Agent begins an investigation, they can be granted similar relationships for the accounts they're investigating.

-There's an immediate issue in this approach in that since Account is the only resource and the relationships are so simple, Auto Insurance Agents will be able to take action on the Home Insurance policies of customers that they are assisting.
+There issue with this approach is that since Account is the only resource and the relationships are so simple, access granted to an account is absolute.
+For example if I'm granted access to see a person's address, it's technically the same permission required to view their social security number.

-This can quickly get out of hand as the functionality to take more sensitive actions like credit accounts, view PII, or wipe data becomes the responsibility of the Operations department.
+This can quickly get out of hand as the actions that operations needs to take become more sensitive like creditint accounts, viewing PII, or wiping account data.
 We need some way to limit access to certain actions between groups in Operations.

 2. Various pieces of the Account as Resources; Read, Write and Admin as the Relationships between Employees and these Resources.